 #2: What lasting impact do you think the pandemic has had on the types of companies that you invest in?

-I think the pandemic has also given many people the time to pause and take stock of their true goals and desires.
-Perhaps taking a prolonged “time out” from the hecticness of day-to-day life has been a silver lining to the otherwise dark cloud of the pandemic.
-We believe that the most successful companies will be those that master the art of virtual offerings while designing deliverables that meet the needs of the new “post-pandemic” American consumer.
+I believe that the pandemic has also given many of us the time to pause and take stock of our true goals and desires.
+And perhaps taking a prolonged “time out” from our hectic day-to-day lives has been a silver lining to the otherwise dark cloud of the pandemic.

 #3: In the elevator, a young aspiring entrepreneur asks you what business trend most excites and inspires you.
 What do you tell her?